 Regulations

-Adopted to effectively prevent, discover, investigate, and correct acts of actual corruption or acts deemed to be corrupt with regard to the bribery of public officials and corruption related to business partners.
+Adopted to effectively prevent, discover, investigate, and correct acts of actual corruption or acts deemed to be corrupt with regard to the bribery of government officials and corruption related to business partners.

 Specifically, the Policy defines and prohibits facilitation payments and acts considered to be bribery or corruption in connection with political contributions, donations, or sponsorships; lobbying; hiring and recruitment; and mergers, acquisitions, and joint ventures.
-The Policy also specifies procedures for preventing bribery and corruption, such as due diligence.
+It also specifies the procedures for preventing bribery and corruption, including due diligence and terms and conditions that require approval by legal officers, and stipulates the maintenance and retention of accurate expenditure records at least for a period of five years.

-These rules describe prohibited conduct and specific procedures to prevent the risks of bribery and corruption.
-These risks involve the provision or receipt of gifts or entertainment, including meals, hospitality, and travel costs, in relation to public officials or business partners.
+These rules outline prohibited conduct and specific procedures to prevent the risks of bribery and corruption.
+These risks involve the provision or receipt of gifts or entertainment, including meals, hospitality, and travel costs, in relation to government officials or business partners.

 Promotion Efforts

-To reduce the risk of indirect bribery and corrupt practices, we have introduced a risk due diligence tool and risk screening process we use for transactions with sales intermediaries and outsourcing partners in accordance with Rules on Third-Party Intermediary Risk Management for Anti-Bribery/Anti-Corruption.
-Specifically, we conduct risk assessment and risk mitigation for new transactions while also conducting periodic risk assessments and reviewing risk mitigation measures for existing business partners using a risk-level-based cycle.
+To reduce the risk of indirect bribery and corrupt practices, we have introduced a risk due diligence tool and a risk review process that we use for transactions with sales intermediaries and administrative service providers, in accordance with our Rules on Third-Party Intermediary Risk Management for Anti-Bribery / Anti-Corruption.
+Specifically, we conduct risk assessments and risk mitigation for new transactions, while also conducting periodic risk assessments and reviewing risk mitigation measures for these transactions on a risk-level-based cycle.
+We implement these risk mitigation measures through a review process that takes into account corruption risk by country/region and transaction type, based on the Corruption Perceptions Index (CPI) published annually by Transparency International, the type of business partner, and the transaction details.

 For Business Partners